ankitjosh78/hang-movie-man/README.md

 ## How to add more movies to the database ?

-To add a new movie just run "python fillingData.py".
+To add new movies just run "python fillingData.py" and give the number of movies you want.

 (NOTE: You will need to download the "imdbpy" python module.)